MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: The Compiler

-As an example, successor-set event fusion fuses events $e_10$ and $e_{14}$ in \Cref{fig:compiler_workflow}(b) into a new event (i.e., $e_4$ in \Cref{fig:compiler_workflow}(c)) since they are both prerequisites for task $O_1$.
+For example, successor-set fusion merges events $e_{10}$ and $e_{14}$ in \Cref{fig:compiler_workflow}(b) into a new event, $e_4$ in \Cref{fig:compiler_workflow}(c), because both events are prerequisites for task $O_1$.

-Second, {\em predecessor-set fusion} merges events that depend on an identical set of producer tasks.
-Because such events are triggered simultaneously, maintaining them as separate synchronization nodes introduces unnecessary graph complexity.
+Second, {\em predecessor-set fusion} merges events that depend on the same set of producer tasks.
+Since such events are triggered simultaneously, maintaining them as separate synchronization nodes introduces unnecessary graph complexity.